 Cube Your Bread

-Though any kind bread can be used for bread pudding, I find that white bread, challah, brioche, or French bread are best.
+Though any kind of bread can be used for bread pudding, I find that white bread, challah, brioche, or French bread are best.
 These types of bread are milder and subtly sweet in flavor, making them perfect for a carbo-licious dessert!

 No matter what type of bread you use, it’s best that your bread is stale.
 This will give you the right consistency even after soaking up all of your liquid.
 Fresh bread may get a little too soggy.